iterative/dvc.org/content/docs/user-guide/dvc-files-and-directories.md

   These typically have a matching `dvc.lock` file to record the pipeline state and track its <abbr>data artifacts</abbr>.

-Both `.dvc` files and `dvc.yaml` use human-friendly YAML schemas (expected to be in YAML 1.2 format), described below.
+Both `.dvc` files and `dvc.yaml` use human-friendly YAML 1.2 schemas, described below.
 We encourage you to get familiar with them so you may create, generate, and edit them on your own.

 Both the internal directory and these metafiles should be versioned with Git (in